-(4) Permanent Secretary of the Ministry of Finance, Permanent Secretary of the Ministry of Interior, Permanent Secretary of the Ministry of Justice, Secretary-General of the Office of the Judiciary and Attorney-General, as members.
+(4) Permanent Secretary of the Ministry of Finance, Permanent Secretary of the Ministry of Interior, Permanent Secretary of the Ministry of Justice, Secretary-General of the Court of Justice and Attorney-General, as members.

-The Committee under paragraph one shall complete its undertaking within one year from the date of promulgation of this Constitution.
+The Committee under paragraph one shall complete its undertaking within one year from the date of the promulgation of this Constitution.